 If your child is identified as gifted, you will probably want to talk with teachers and administrators to find out what kind of special programs are available.

-A child who demonstrates knowledge of certain subject matter and superior abilities can skip ahead a grade or two.
+A child who demonstrates knowledge of certain subject matter and superior abilities can skip ahead a grade or 2.
 This, however, can create social adjustment problems.
 While their cognitive or special abilities are advanced, kids who skip grades might not be in sync socially.

 An alternative is to limit acceleration to particular subjects.
 The child can stay with classmates, but take advanced classes in certain subjects.
 "Ellen does math with the fourth graders," reports her father, "but studies all other subjects with her regular classmates.
 This way she maintains her relationships with her friends, but gets to explore mathematical concepts that challenge her."

 Not all public schools have the funding to provide special programs for the gifted.
 After a few frustrating years in the local school system, Jamie's parents moved him to a private school that specialized in gifted children.
 "Jamie was bored in school and as a result had many behavior problems," said his mother.
 "Now that he's getting more attention and is more stimulated, he seems to be a lot happier."